make-all/tuya-local/custom_components/tuya_local/devices/README.md

 Home Assistant.
 The scale can also be the other way, for a fan with speeds 1, 2 and 3 as DPS values, this can be converted to a percentage with a scale of 0.03.

+###`invert`

+*Optional, default=False*

+This can be used in an `integer` dps mapping to invert the range.
+For example, some cover devices have an opposite idea of which end of the percentage scale open and closed are from what Home Assistant assumes.
+To use this mapping option, a range must also be specified for the dps.

 ### `step`